 Procedures are available that can assure that a given virtual appliance published in AppDB, under control of a given VO manager/endorser, is well-configured, secure and up-to-date.
 A checklist has been drafted to schedule and execute the maintenance of the appliances; the work done so far is available on wiki: https://wiki.egi.eu/wiki/Virtual_Machine_Image_Endorsement

 In order to make the VAs of a specific VO list available at the Resource Centres supporting the VO, two tools are used: vmcatcher and vmcaster.
 In particular, vmcaster is a tool for managing and updating published virtual machines image lists on the AppDB side.
-The vmcatcher is the corresponding counterpart on the Resource Centre side: for each supported VO, it downloads the corresponding image list, and synchronizes locally a fresh copy of each image; if the list is updated, the vmcatcher takes care of reflecting the modifications locally (adding new images, deleting old images, overwriting old versions with new ones).
-In fact, this allows the endorser of the images to decide which images should be available at the Resource Centres in a very simple way and centrally.
+On the other hand, vmcatcher is the corresponding counterpart on the Resource Centre side: for each supported VO, it downloads the corresponding image list, and synchronizes locally a fresh copy of each image; if the list is updated, the vmcatcher takes care of reflecting the modifications locally (adding new images, deleting old images, overwriting old versions with new ones).
+In fact, this allows the endorser of the images to decide which images should be available at the Resource Centres in a very simple way and centrally for the whole federation.

+At the time of writing, the Application Database includes 83 virtual appliances and 10 software appliances.